A Guide to the Styles & Types of Lazy Susans

 Types of Lazy Susan Materials

-In addition to the various styles of lazy susans, you also have three different material types of susans you can choose from.
+In addition to the various lazy Susan styles, you also have three different material types of Susans you can choose from.
 These include wood, polymer and wire.

 Wood

-Wooden lazy susans have been growing in popularity because of their rich, textural look and their uncanny ability to match the wood interiors of cabinets.
-Most wood susans are constructed of birch or maple plywood, or are built from pieces of solid wood glued together so as to reduce the chance of warping.
+Wooden lazy Susans have been growing in popularity because of their rich, textural look and their uncanny ability to match the wood interiors of cabinets.
+This can help you create a more consistent kitchen aesthetic while also making the best use of your space.
+Most wood Susans are constructed of birch or maple plywood, or are built from pieces of solid wood glued together so as to reduce the chance of warping.
 After the pieces are put together, the shelf edges are then wrapped with matching plywood or a solid wood lip, about 1 inch tall.
-This keeps items from falling off while rotating on the shelf.
+These types of lazy Susans prevent items from falling off their shelves as you rotate them.

 Polymer